jm18457/aws-certified-developer-associate-notes/README.md

 - **Access Analyzer:** Identify resources in your organization and accounts that are shared with external entity.
 - **Amazon Inspector:** Security and compliance.
 Vulnerabilies, exposures etc.
 - **Trust Policy:** Define which principals can assume role.
 - **HTTPS:** You can import certificate into IAM if not supported by ACM.

 # EC2

-- **EC2 Instance Connect:** Browser based SSH connectin through AWS console.
+- **EC2 Instance Connect:** Browser based SSH connection through AWS console.
 - **Security Groups:** They control traffic that is allowed into (inbound) / out (outbound) for EC2 Machines.
 Can be attached to multiple instances.
 Outside of EC2 instance.
 Time Out => security group missconfigured.
 Connection refused => application error.
 - **IPv4:** 256\*\*4 options.
 Example: 250.250.250.250
 - **IPv6:** Example: 1900:4545:3:200:f8ff:fe21:67cf